core-wg/oscore/draft-ietf-core-object-security.md

 The AEAD algorithm AES-CCM-16-64-128 defined in Section 10.2 of {{RFC8152}} is mandatory to implement.
 For AES-CCM-16-64-128 the length of Sender Key and Recipient Key is 128 bits, the length of nonce and Common IV is 13 bytes.
 The maximum Sender Sequence Number is specified in {{sec-considerations}}.

-As specified in {{RFC5116}}, Plaintext denotes the data that is encrypted and integrity protected, and Additional Authenticated Data (AAD) denotes the data that is integrity protected only.
+As specified in {{RFC5116}}, plaintext denotes the data that is encrypted and integrity protected, and Additional Authenticated Data (AAD) denotes the data that is integrity protected only.

 The COSE Object SHALL be a COSE_Encrypt0 object with fields defined as follows